rafaame/layout-base-bootstrap3/README.md

 	$ make

 ##Deploy Build to Development Server
 In the version (>= 0.0.2) it is possible to deploy every build to a development server using rsync.
-All you need is to generate the SSH keys for the server you want to deploy the build to and edit the Makefile to match the server config.
+All you need is to have access to the server you want to deploy the build to through a SSH public key and edit the Makefile to match the server config.

-To generate the SSH key to a specific user:
+To generate the SSH key pair and put it in a specific directory:

-	$ ssh-keygen -f user
+	$ ssh-keygen -f /path/to/ssh/key/pair

-After that, you need to add this key to the authorized_keys file in the server:
+The command above will generate a pair of SSH keys (a public key and a private key).
+The private key must be authorized in the server while the public key will be used to authenticate in the server.
+In order to add the private key to the authorized keys in the server issue the following command:

-	$ ssh-copy-id -i /path/to/user/key server.remote.address
+	$ ssh-copy-id -i /path/to/ssh/key/pair user@server.remote.address

-You now should be able to login using the SSH key without having to enter the user password:
+You now should be able to login using the SSH public key without having to enter the user password:

-	$ ssh -i /path/to/user/key user@server.remote.address
+	$ ssh -i /path/to/ssh/key/pair.pub user@server.remote.address

 Now edit the Makefile switching "sync-build" to true and adjusting the variables "remote-host", "remote-dir" and "certificate-file".
 After that, everytime you build the layout, it will be deployed to the server you specified using rsync.